12 Information Technology Stocks Moving In Monday's After-Market Session - Benzinga

 Gainers

-- Grid Dynamics Holdings GDYN stock increased by 4.92% to $9.8.
-The market value of their outstanding shares is at $639.4 million.
-The company's, Q4 earnings came out 2 days ago.
+- Lattice Semiconductor LSCC shares moved upwards by 4.68% to $53.4.
+This security traded at a volume of 59.8K shares come close, making up 4.9% of its average volume over the last 100 days.
+The company's market cap stands at $7.3 billion.

-- Inpixon INPX shares increased by 3.38% to $0.3.
-The market value of their outstanding shares is at $37.9 million.
+- Intellicheck IDN shares moved upwards by 4.62% to $2.26.
+The market value of their outstanding shares is at $42.3 million.
+The company's, Q4 earnings came out 3 days ago.

 Losers

-- AvidXchange Holdings AVDX shares fell 6.76% to $8.14.
-The market value of their outstanding shares is at $1.5 billion.
+- Evolv Technologies EVLV shares declined by 13.05% to $2.6.
+Trading volume for this security closed at 89.8K, accounting for 17.6% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $370.3 million.
 As per the news, the Q4 earnings report came out today.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.